Ringdown stability: greybody factors as stable gravitational-wave observables

-The BH temperature $T_H$ is a local quantity related to the surface gravity at the horizon~\cite{Hawking:1976de}, so it is stable under small perturbations of the system.
+Besides its direct connection to the ringdown, the GF is also associated to the absorption cross-section of a plane wave~\cite{Mashhoon:1973zz,Fabbri:1975sa,Sanchez:1977si,Andersson:1995vi} which implies that this quantity is also stable \cite{Torres:2023nqg}.
+Finally, the GF accounts for the differences between Hawking radiation and a perfect black-body spectrum \cite{Hawking:1975vcx}.
+The BH temperature is a local quantity related to the surface gravity at the horizon \cite{Hawking:1976de}, so it is also stable.
 The stability of $\Gamma_{lm}$ then ensures that the Hawking emission rate is also a stable quantity.

-{\bf Acknowledgements.} We are indebted to Koutarou Kyutoku, Sizheng Ma, and Jaime Redondo Yuste for comments on the draft.
-We acknowledge partial support by the MUR PRIN Grant 2020KR4KN2 ``String Theory as a bridge between Gauge Theories and Quantum Gravity'' and by the MUR FARE programme (GW-NEXT, CUP:~B84I20000100001).
+Finally, we measured the ``smallness'' of the external P\"oschl-Teller perturbation by its amplitude $\epsilon$ and not by its energy norm, that should also include the location of the bump.
+Nevertheless, even if energy-normalized perturbations are considered, as done recently~\cite{Boyanov:2024fgc}, the GFs should, in principle remain stable, in accord to our analysis where not only $\epsilon$ but also $c/M$ was extensively varied.

+\textbf{Note:} After the submission of our manuscript, a manuscript appeared on the arXiv~\cite{Oshita:2024fzf}, with a very similar analysis.
+Their results agree very well with ours, thus confirm the two independent analyses.